thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 </form>
 {% endhighlight %}

-The JSON data for one of the jobs from this field is shown below in table form for readability.
+Here's the JSON data for one of the jobs shown in table form for readability.

 <table>
   <thead>